ZWerduex/wxord/README.md

 ## Installation

 No release has been made yet, so you will have to run the application from sources.
-You will need [Python 3.12.0](https://www.python.org/downloads/release/python-3120/) before cloning the repository.
+You will need [Python 3.12.0](https://www.python.org/downloads/release/python-3120/) to launch Wxord.

 Creating a virtual environment is recommended to install requirements.